 Clearing Rules contemplate the Guarantee fund's replenishment in case any part of the contribution is spent.
-The funds are replenished within 1 settlement day from the moment the CMs are notified by NCC (3 business days for the Standardized OTC Derivatives Market).
+The funds are replenished within 1 settlement day from the moment the CMs are notified by NCC.
 The notification is sent by NCC not later than on the day following the day when the contributions to the Guarantee fund are used.

-The number of the Guarantee funds replenishments is limited to 6 times a calendar year for all markets beside the Standardised OTC Derivatives Market.
-The number of replenishments at this market is limited to 3 times a quarter.
-Furthermore, the Financial Recovery Plan contemplates NCC's actions in case of its capital reduction down to the level threatening NCC business continuity (approaching the minimum NCC capital adequacy ratios).
+The number of the Guarantee funds replenishments is limited to 6 times a calendar year for all markets beside.

+Furthermore, the Recovery & Resolution Plan contemplates NCC's actions in case of its capital reduction down to the level threatening NCC business continuity (approaching the minimum NCC capital adequacy ratio).